-The control panel is fitted with an EN54-4 approved 5.25A Amp power supply and battery charger capable of charging up to 26Ah batteries.
+The control panel is fitted with an EN54-4 approved 2.3 Amp power supply and battery charger capable of charging up to 9Ah batteries.
 A separate power supply should be used if larger batteries are required.
-The panel can house batteries of up to 15Ah (12Ah format type)

-The power supply requires a 230V AC mains connection.
+The power supply requires a 230V AC mains connection to the fused, mains terminal block in the top left corner of the back box.

-The power is split between the charging circuit and power supply such that a maximum of 1.25A Amp is available to charge the batteries if required, which leaves 4 Amps to run the control panel and peripherals.
-If the batteries are fully charged and do not require any power, the full 5.25 Amps is available to run the control panel and sounder load.
+The power is split between the charging circuit and power supply such that a maximum of 1 Amp is available to charge the batteries if required, which leaves 2 Amps to run the control panel and peripherals.
+If the batteries are fully charged and do not require any power, the full 3 Amps is available to run the control panel and sounder load.

 The power supply incorporates sophisticated monitoring of the condition of the power system.
-The battery charging output is temperature compensated to maximise the service life of the batteries and a high impedance in the battry supply circuit will be indicated as a fault condition.
+The battery charging output is temperature compensated to maximise the service life of the batteries.